Dkiba/laravelblog/README.md

-A simple blog for CRUD Functionalities
+A simple laravel blog with the CRUD Functionalities